-BP second quarter profit falls, new projects to support production
+BP production growth boost shares despite profit drop

 The results were impacted by a $750 million charge for unsuccessful exploration campaigns in Angola.

+BP's operating cash flow, including payments related to the spill, rose to $4.9 billion in the first quarter of the year from $3.9 billion a year earlier.

+Payments related to the Gulf of Mexico settlement are set to reach $4.5 billion to $5.5 billion in 2017 before falling to $2 billion in 2018.
+BP has so far paid a pre-tax total of $63.214 billion in clean up costs and penalties.

-Reporting by Ron Bousso; editing by Jason Neely
+Reporting by Ron Bousso; editing by Jason Neely and Susan Thomas